Exploring London's St. Paul's Cathedral: A Visitor's Guide

-St Paul's Cathedral, seat of the Bishop of London and "parish church of the British Commonwealth", is the largest and most famous of London's many churches.
+Seat of the Bishop of London and "parish church of the British Commonwealth," St. Paul's Cathedral is the largest and most famous of London's many churches.
 Located on the site of a Roman temple, the present structure was built after the original church was destroyed in the Great Fire of 1666.
 Designed by Sir Christopher Wren, the resulting masterpiece is today one of Britain's most recognizable landmarks.
-Wren's version of St Paul's was begun in 1675 and completed in 1711, approved only after long wrangling with the church commissioners who turned down his first two designs.
+Wren's version of St. Paul's was begun in 1675 and completed in 1711, approved only after long wrangling with the church commissioners, who turned down his first two designs.
 The result was a compromise between Wren's original idea of a dome and the commissioners' preference for a plan in the form of a cross.

-As finally built, however, St Paul's is Wren's masterpiece and a Renaissance church of spectacular dimensions: 515 ft long and 227 ft wide across the transepts, with two 212 ft high towers and a magnificent 365 ft dome.
-Since the repair of damage suffered by the cathedral during WWII and the cleaning of the facade to remove 250 years of accumulated grime, St Paul's has been restored to its original majestic beauty.
+As built, however, St. Paul's is undoubtedly Wren's masterpiece.
+It's also a Renaissance church of spectacular dimensions: 515 feet long and 227 feet wide across the transepts, with two 212-foot-high towers and a magnificent 365-foot dome.
+Since the repair of damage suffered by the cathedral during WWII and the cleaning of the façade to remove 250 years of accumulated grime, St. Paul's has been fully restored to its original majestic beauty.

 Room for Great Views: The Magnificent Cathedral Dome

-No visit to St Paul's would be complete without scaling the interior of the Dome.
-All told, you'll face 528 steps to the top - a height of nearly 365 ft.
-One of the largest such structures in the world, St Paul's dome weighs almost 65,000 tons and consists of a unique three-dome structure including a decorated interior dome, a middle dome built of brick (and largely unseen) for strength and support, and the exterior dome.
+No visit to St. Paul's would be complete without scaling the interior of the dome.
+All told, you'll face 528 steps to the top - a height of nearly 365 feet.
+One of the largest such structures in the world, St. Paul's dome weighs almost 65,000 tons and consists of a unique three-dome structure, including a decorated interior dome, a middle dome built of brick (and largely unseen) for strength and support, and the exterior dome.
 Stunning 360-degree views are available from the exterior platforms accessible from both the Stone Gallery and Golden Gallery.

 Quiet, Please: The Whispering Gallery

-There are 259 steps leading up to the spectacular Whispering Gallery which runs round the dome at a height of 100 ft.
-So-called because of its remarkable acoustic properties, it's possible to hear a whisper from across the dome's total width of 112 ft.
-From here visitors can see Thornhill's paintings up close and gain a breathtaking impression of the size and proportions of the Nave far below.
-From the Whispering Gallery a further 117 steps lead up to the Stone Gallery round the outside of the dome, and a further 166 steps above this is the Golden Gallery.
+There are 259 steps leading up to the spectacular Whispering Gallery, which runs around the dome at a height of 100 feet.
+It's so called because of its remarkable acoustic properties (it's possible to hear a whisper from across the dome's total width of 112 feet).
+From here, visitors can see Thornhill's paintings up close and gain a breathtaking impression of the size and proportions of the nave far below.
+From the Whispering Gallery, a further 117 steps lead up to the Stone Gallery around the outside of the dome, and a further 166 steps above this is the Golden Gallery.

-It's from the Nave - the long main section you walk along after entering the cathedral - that visitors get their first breathtaking glimpse of the interior of the Dome.
-Both a ceremonial and public space, it's where you'll see the huge Great West Door (it's 30 ft tall), as well as the eight scenes from the life of St Paul painted by Thornhill.
+It's from the nave - the long main section you walk along after entering the cathedral - that visitors get their first breathtaking glimpse of the interior of the Dome.
+Both a ceremonial and public space, it's where you'll see the huge 30-foot-tall Great West Door, as well as the eight scenes from the life of St. Paul painted by Thornhill.
 In the north aisle stands an imposing monument to the Duke of Wellington, as well as two groups of statues representing valor and cowardice, truth and falsehood.

-St Paul's is home to a number of interesting chapels, most of them accessible from the Nave.
-All Souls' Chapel is a memorial chapel dedicated to Field Marshal Lord Kitchener, while adjoining St Dunstan's Chapel (reserved for private prayer) has a 17th century oak screen and a mosaic by Salviati.
+St. Paul's is also home to a number of interesting chapels, most of them accessible from the nave.
+All Souls' Chapel is a memorial chapel dedicated to Field Marshal Lord Kitchener, while adjoining St. Dunstan's Chapel (reserved for private prayer) has a 17th-century oak screen and a mosaic by Salviati.

-Other chapels of note include one dedicated to St Michael and St George, the Middlesex Chapel, and the American Memorial Chapel commemorating the 28,000 Americans killed while travelling to (or stationed in) Britain during WWII.
-Two others are located in the Crypt: the Knights Bachelor Chapel and the OBE Chapel.
+Other chapels of note include one dedicated to St. Michael and St. George, the Middlesex Chapel, and the American Memorial Chapel commemorating the 28,000 Americans killed while traveling to (or stationed in) Britain during WWII.
+Two others are in the crypt: the Knights Bachelor Chapel and the OBE Chapel.

 The Quire (Choir)

-In addition to its choir stalls by Grinling Gibbons - of particular interest due to their fine oblong panels with carved foliage ornaments in pear wood - the choir boasts a magnificent high altar built based on sketches by Wren.
-In the south choir aisle are the Lady Chapel and a statue of poet John Donne, the only monument from Old St Paul's to survive the Great Fire.
+In addition to its choir stalls by Grinling Gibbons - of particular interest due to their fine oblong panels with carved foliage ornaments in pear wood - the choir boasts a magnificent high altar built from sketches left behind by Wren.
+In the south choir aisle are the Lady Chapel and a statue of poet John Donne, the only monument from Old St. Paul's to survive the Great Fire of 1666.

-Exterior features of interest include the 180 ft long West Front with its main entrance and columned portico surmounted by an upper colonnade, as well as the statue of St Paul above the pediment and the two flanking statues of Saints James and Peter.
+Exterior features of interest include the 180-foot-long West Front, with its main entrance and columned portico surmounted by an upper colonnade, as well as the statue of St. Paul above the pediment, and the two flanking statues of Saints James and Peter.
 On either side of the portico are two Baroque towers - the West Towers - one of which houses a peal of 12 bells, the other the largest bell in England, Great Paul, which weighs almost 17 tons and was cast in 1882.
-The bells are rung together on Sundays at 9:45-10:15am, 11-11:30am, and 2:40-3:15pm.
+(The bells are rung together on Sundays from 9:45 to 10:15am, 11 to 11:30am, and 2:40 to 3:15pm.)

 The Cathedral Collections

-The Cathedral Library houses St Paul's superb collection of more than 21,000 books and manuscripts dating from 1690.
-As it's name suggests, the Object Collection contains numerous artifacts associated with the history of St Paul's and includes models, paintings and archaeological findings, while the Architectural Archive contains papers and drawings charting the building's design and construction.
+The Cathedral Library houses St. Paul's superb collection of more than 21,000 books and manuscripts dating from 1690 (earlier works dating as far back as the 1300s were destroyed in the Great Fire).
+As it's name suggests, the Object Collection contains numerous artifacts associated with the history of St. Paul's and includes models, paintings, and archaeological findings, while the Architectural Archive contains papers and drawings charting the building's design and construction.

 Touring St Paul's Cathedral